fa-ni/npp-RL/README.md

 they could also be used during the training.
 These noise wrappers are adding different types of noise to the observations and the backend logic.

+###Jupyter Notebooks

+There are some jupyter notebooks on the top level of this project.
+They are used to analyse the trained agents.
+First they will evaluate a lot of different stuff and then save the results as a csv file.
+This csv file is then used in the jupyter notebooks to analyze the evaluation results.
+A lot of different plots are produced.
+Different tables are created and in general pandas and scipy are used to analyze all the produced data.

 ##WHY - Explanations of using different stuff
 *Black*: To make a project consistent and easy to read a formatter like black is really helpful.